tercen/starter_guide/docs/join.md

 The crosstab will show all of the matches it has made.

-If the Join column is blank you will know that the key has failed.
+If the Join column is blank, you will know the key has failed.

 ![Screenshot](img/starter_guide_Join_4.jpg)